Azure/terraform-azurerm-avm-res-web-staticsite/README.md

 ### <a name="input_sku_size"></a> [sku\_size](#input\_sku\_size)

 Description: The size of the SKU.
+The SKU size must be one of: `Free`, `Standard`.

 Type: `string`